Mintimate/DocVitePressOMR/en/guide/luaExtensions.md

 ## Lunar Calendar (chineseLunarCalendar_translator)

+`lua/chineseLunarCalendar_translator.lua` is registered as `lua_translator@*chineseLunarCalendar_translator`.
+It is used for lunar date lookup and Gregorian-to-lunar conversion.
 In addition to the N-mode mentioned above, oh-my-rime also configures a lunar calendar translator.
 The configuration in the schema:

 ```yaml
 chineseLunarCalendar_translator: lunar